 For example, you might combine your passion for knitting with your love of cats and start your own cat sweater business.
 More broadly, your customers are pet owners but they have a specialized interest (or need) — cat sweaters.

 In this case, the consumers you're targeting are members of a niche market.

-The definition of a niche market is a focused subset of a broader market of consumers or businesses.
-This group has a specific set of needs that can be met by a targeted product or service that addresses those needs.
+A niche market is a focused set of people or businesses who are in the market to purchase a product or service you sell.
+This group of individuals has a specific set of needs that can be met by a targeted product or service that addresses those needs.

-Now that we have a better idea of what a niche market is, let's take a look at the steps to find one.
+Now that we have a better idea of what a niche market is and the benefits of having one, let's take a look at the steps to finding one.

 How to Find a Niche Market

 Is there a hobby or skill you're particularly passionate about or good at?
 Take some time to reflect on those areas of interest as potential niche market ideas.
 Below are a few questions to spark your brainstorming:

 - How do you enjoy spending your free time?

 - Do friends, family, and colleagues ask for your advice on a specific topic?